AdrianL3/cse15l-lab-reports/LabReport2.md

 For this specific request, the fields that are changed are `url`, `parameters[1]`, `parameters[2]`, `texts`, `user`, `text`, and `message`.
 This is changed depending on the inputted url by the user.
 In this case, all the respective fields are changed in order to add the inputted message and username from the input.
 The `port` field remains the same because it is running on the same server that was initially started.

-Which methods in your code are called?
-What are the relevant arguments to those methods, and the values of any relevant fields of the class?
-How do the values of any relevant fields of the class change from this specific request?
-If no values got changed, explain why.

 ### Example 2
 ![Image](chat2.png)